Combine information technology and business for a rewarding career in health care

 Bachelor of Science - Health Information Management (120 credits minimum)

 Make a difference in health care without having to provide direct patient care with the bachelor of science in health information management at Davenport University.
-Our health information management program — the only 100% online program of its kind in Michigan — combines information technology (IT), business, problem-solving and management skills to give you a powerful way to make a positive impact as a health care administrator in health information.
+Our 100% online health information management program combines information technology (IT), business, problem-solving and management skills to give you a powerful way to make a positive impact as a health care administrator in health information.